cjdbarlow/bedside-notebook/anaesthesia/obs/luscs.md

 * Premedication is acceptable for anxiolysis
 	* Midazolam 0.02mg/kg
 * Perform spinal
-Many different options:
+[Many different options for dosing](#dosing).
+At the Royal Womens Hospital (Melbourne), a total volume of 3ml is used:
-	* 2.2ml of 0.5% heavy bupivacaine and 15μg of fentanyl is a reliable combination for most patients
+	* 2.2ml of 0.5% heavy bupivacaine
-	* Bupivacaine 8-12mg
-	Block will recede after 1.5 hours, though some block will remain after 2.5 hours.
-		* Hyperbaric bupivacaine has a more rapid onset and the level can be adjusted by moving the table
-	* Lignocaine generally avoided because of transient neurological symptoms
+	* 15μg of fentanyl
-	* Ropivacaine has a much shorter intrathecal duration of action
-	* Opioids
+	* 100μg intrahtecal morphine
-	May be added to improve analgesia intra- and post-operatively.
-		* Fentanyl 10-25μg
-		* Morphine 50-150μg
-		Provides longer lasting analgesia in exchange for risks of PONV, pruritis (can be severe), and late respiratory depression.

 * Lie supine with pillow
 	* Trendelenburg can be used to increase the cranial spread